Viral TikTok beauty products that Amazon users love

 This unisex fragrance blends with your skin’s unique pH level to create a one-of-a-kind scent.
 You can use it alone or layer it with your favorite perfume.
 The lightly fragranced oil absorbs quickly and leaves your skin soft to the touch.

 For people with dry or sensitive skin, this eye cream can help moisturize the delicate eye area as well as reduce puffiness and bags.
-Amazon users say the clean vegan formula has helped reduce the look of wrinkles around their eyes.
+Amazon users claim the clean, vegan formula has helped reduce the look of wrinkles around their eyes.

 If your skin tends to get oily, especially when wearing makeup, you may enjoy this Revlon product, which works similarly to blotting papers to quickly absorb excess oil on your face.
 You can use it on clean skin or a face full of makeup — it won’t mess up your makeup at all.